blakeblackshear/frigate/docs/docs/configuration/hardware_acceleration.md

 :::

-### Via Quicksync (>=10th Generation only)
+### Via Quicksync

-If VAAPI does not work for you, you can try QSV if your processor supports it.
+If VAAPI does not work for you, you can try QSV if your processor supports it (check [Intel product specifications site](https://ark.intel.com/content/www/us/en/ark.html#@Processors) to see if your CPU supports QSV).
 QSV must be set specifically based on the video encoding of the stream.

 #### H.264 streams